OliviaWYQ/Gomoku-Desktop/README.md

 # Alpha Gomoku Game

-In this project, we plan to implement a Gomoku game software, which has two modes: game between two people and rivalry between Human and Artifactual Intelligence.
-The client and user interface will be implemented using Python and the server side will be implemented using Java.
-To develop further, We applied algorithms with three difficulties in the application to enhance the wisdom of AI chess player.
+In this project, we implement a Gomoku game software, which has two modes: game between two people and rivalry between Human and Artifactual Intelligence.
+The client and user interface are implemented using Python and the server side is implemented using Java.
+To develop further, We apply algorithms with three difficulties in the application to enhance the wisdom of AI chess player.

 [Video Link](https://youtu.be/BUF09sqIxoU)